rrothwell/retro-hd6302-sbc-barta/README.md

 The 4.9152 MHz crystal is one of those annoying odd frequencies required to obtain a standard baudrate.

 A common USB to serial module is used.
-The pinout of these modules is not stardardised so the module is connected via ribbon cable.
+The pinout of these modules is not stardardised, so the module is connected via ribbon cable.

 Power to the board is supplied via the edge connection through a 5V regulated wall wart.
-This is a temporary measure during construction as power during normal operation is derived from the USB-TTL UART configured to provide 5V.
+This is a temporary measure during construction, as power during normal operation is derived from the USB-TTL UART configured to provide 5V.

 ## Monitor